Royce Lewis Player Props: Twins vs. Tigers

-After going 0-for-2 in his last game, Royce Lewis and the Minnesota Twins face the Detroit Tigers (who will start Reese Olson) at 2:10 PM ET on Sunday.
+The Minnesota Twins, including Royce Lewis (hitting .375 in his past 10 games, with a double, a home run, two walks and five RBI), battle starter Joey Wentz and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Tigers.
+In his most recent game, he had two hits (going 2-for-4 with an RBI) against the Red Sox.

 Royce Lewis Game Info & Props vs. the Tigers